Boston Bruins fire coach Claude Julien

 - Mobile-home park’s residents left in dark as homes are sold out from under them VIEW

+Again last summer, the Bruins spared him, with Sweeney saying Julien was the right coach to guide the team through a “bumpy transition.”

+“We’ve got work to do; I’ve got work to do,” Sweeney said after the team missed the playoffs last year.
+“There’s no question that we have areas we want to address and collectively we’ve already started to assess that.”

-He’s the fourth NHL coach to be fired this season.
+Last season, Julien became the all-time Bruins leader for wins by a coach.
+He is the fourth NHL coach to be fired this season.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.